Chapel Royal, Brighton: History

 Revd Hudson owned and ran the chapel himself at first, opening it only during the peak seasons when Brighton was at its busiest.
-In 1803 it became the official chapel of ease to St Nicholas Church when he obtained a private Act of Parliament formalising this.
-Among other things, this Act allowed Hudson, in his position as Vicar of Brighton, and his successors in that role, to appoint a perpetual curate for the chapel, and to fund a stipend of £115 (at 1803 prices) by the rental of pews.
+In 1803 it became the official chapel of ease to St Nicholas Church when he obtained a local act of Parliament, the Brighton Chapel of Ease Act 1803 (43 Geo.
+3. c. xci) formalising this.
+Among other things, this act allowed Hudson, in his position as Vicar of Brighton, and his successors in that role, to appoint a perpetual curate for the chapel, and to fund a stipend of £115 (at 1803 prices) by the rental of pews.
 Of the pew spaces in the church, only 224 had to be provided free—the others could be "auctioned"—and visitors with no pew of their own could be charged an admission fee of 1/-.
 In return, the curate's responsibilities included paying for a clerk and the sacramental bread and wine used at Communion, and funding maintenance of the building.
 Many later chapels of ease in Brighton and Hove had similar Acts passed for them, imposing similar conditions.

 Soon after becoming a formal chapel of ease, the Chapel Royal was consecrated by the Bishop of Chichester, John Buckner.
 However, by that date (16 August 1803), the Prince Regent was no longer worshipping there.
 His attendance became infrequent soon after the chapel was built, and he eventually stopped worshipping there when a sermon, said to have been on the topic of immorality, offended him.
 (Sources differ on who preached the sermon, thought to have been entitled "Thou art the man".)
 Other members of the Royal Family occasionally visited the chapel later, however; the last recorded attendance was by Princess Augusta Sophia, the Prince Regent's sister, in 1840.
 Later in the 19th century, two future British prime ministers were regular worshippers at the chapel.
 William Ewart Gladstone attended whenever he visited Brighton, and Winston Churchill attended between 1883 and 1885 when he was a pupil at a local school.